 Gigantes Plaki - Greek-style baked white beans

-Simple Instructions for Roasted/Baked Gigantes
+Simple Instructions for Greek Giant Beans/ Gigantes

 You can make gigantes 3 ways in this recipe - they are all simple and delicious.
 It’s more about how much time you have on hand and your preference for cooking beans.
 1. Using canned beans.
 2. Soaking and boiling DRIED beans then baking.
 3. Soaking and slow baking DRIED beans.
 Let’s break each down.
-Using Canned Beans

-7. GARNISH with fresh parsley and serve with feta and crusty bread if desired
+6. GARNISH with fresh parsley and serve with feta and crusty bread if desired

 Soaking, Boiling (simmering) DRIED Beans Then Baking

-Soaking & Slow Baking DRIED Beans
+Soaking & One Pot Slow Baking DRIED Beans

 Gigantes Plaki - Greek-style baked white beans